Founded in 1924 by the Irish Province of the Discalced Carmelite Friars

 The next pastor was Fr.
 Philip Sullivan (17), who arranged for the Friars to move out of the Rectory-Office building into the former convent on Vega—which had been vacant for several months.
 The move allowed the Friars some much-needed privacy—and the parish, much-needed space.
 The priests’ living room and their library have been converted into conference rooms; the dining room, breakfast nook, and Fr.
 Jerome’s former downstairs bedroom, into the Adoration Chapel, a sacristy, and a vestibule; the backyard, into a public courtyard and a shrine to Our Lady of Guadalupe; and the upstairs bedrooms into either offices or meeting rooms.
 Fr.
 Sullivan also undertook the job of reforming the school, so that it now teaches via a Classical curriculum, with an emphasis on forming the students into lifelong, faithful Catholics.
 Another first for Fr.
 Philip is that he's the first pastor to have served more than two terms (more than six consecutive years).
 Because of his reformation of the School, he was assigned a third term of three years, making his total time as pastor nine years.

-Our current pastor, Fr.
-Thomas Koller (18), took over for Fr.
-Philip in November of 2020, after Fr.
+Fr.
+Thomas Koller (18), took over as Pastor in November of 2020, after Fr.
 Philip was transferred to the Carmelite Mission in Jinja, Uganda.
 Fr.
 Thomas was ordained here at St. Therese Church (along with former pastor Fr.
 Matthew Williams, OCD) on June 30, 1990, and served his first two years of the priesthood here as an Associate Pastor.
 At least for the last thirty years, he is the first pastor to have also served as an Associate before being appointed pastor.
 It will take time to see what Fr.
 Thomas' legacy will be but—for now at least—he has brought to the Parish traits of being both a contemplative and a charismatic priest.

 Many big events have taken place in the parish since its founding.
 The first was the closing Mass for the Solemn Novena in Preparation for the May 7, 1925, Canonization of St. Therese (on September 30, 1925, with Bishop Cantwell presiding).
 We have also celebrated the Commemorations of the Fourth Centennials of the Deaths of St. Teresa of Avila (on October 10, 1982), and of St. John of the Cross (on December 14, 1991.)
 From December 31, 1999, through January 2, 2000, as part of a worldwide pilgrimage, the remains of St. Therese made their visit to our parish—sealed in a Plexiglas-covered container.
 As stated by Fr.
 Matthew Williams, OCD, the pastor at the time of the visit, “This worldwide pilgrimage is fitting, as it was St. Therese's dream to be a missionary; to spread the Word of God throughout the world.”